What is oak firewood like?

 They have massive trunks, and their branches look quite gnarly.

-Different varieties of oak trees can be either evergreen or deciduous as there are over 600 different species in the world.
-The United States alone has nearly 55 oak tree species, with a few characteristics common in all these species.
+There are over 600 different species of oak trees worldwide, and different varieties can be either evergreen or deciduous.
+The United States alone has nearly 55 oak tree species.

+A few characteristics are common in all these species.
 The easiest way to identify an oak tree is to look for acorns.
 A tree that produces acorns is undoubtedly an oak tree.

 Look out for the many animals that feed on acorns, such as squirrels, deer, chipmunks, crows, wild turkeys, quail, and rabbits.

-There are two main categories of oak trees; Red Oak and White Oak.
+There are two main categories of oak trees: Red Oak and White Oak.

-White Oak varieties include the:
+White Oak varieties include the following:

-• Chestnut Oak
+- Chestnut Oak

-• Eastern White Oak
+- Eastern White Oak

-• Post Oak
+- Post Oak

-• Bur Oak
+- Bur Oak

 Their acorns reach maturity in a year, and they have rounded leaves.

-The common Red Oak varieties are the:
+The common Red Oak varieties are the following:

-• Black Oak
+- Black Oak

-• Northern Red Oak
+- Northern Red Oak

-• Scarlet Oak
+- Scarlet Oak

-• Southern Red Oak
+- Southern Red Oak

-• Pin Oak
+- Pin Oak

 Both varieties of oak trees produce wood that is good for use as firewood.